m-lab/website/_posts/blog/2020-04-01-covid19-test-rates-increase.md

 While the above analysis does not provide a conclusive understanding of the entire Internet at this time, the data shows that more people are testing their Internet and that some networks are showing a decreased performance from their usual behavior.

+Please continue to check back on our website for more COVID-19 related Internet research.
+We’ll be publishing new data, dashboards, and analyses as we complete them.

+## Are you doing research with M-Lab data?

 As you all keep testing, we’ll keep our infrastructure open and healthy and keep publishing the data as we always do.
-If you are doing interesting analysis, please reach out and share it.
+If you are doing interesting analysis with M-Lab, please reach out and share it to contact@measurementlab.net or tag us on Twitter @measurementlab.